 The Company historically invested in loans and securities.
-As the Company continues to transform to a leisure and entertainment company, under the name Drive Shack, management is working to optimize and monetize the loans and securities owned through pay downs and sales.
+As the Company continues to transform to a leisure and entertainment company, under the name Drive Shack, management is working to optimize and monetize the remaining loans and securities owned through pay downs and sales.

-As of June 30, 2017, our debt investment portfolio consists primarily of agency Fannie Mae/Freddie Mac ("FNMA/FHLMC") securities and our investment in a resorts-related loan as described below.
+As of September 30, 2017, we monetized the majority of our debt investment portfolio including all of the agency Fannie Mae/Freddie Mac ("FNMA/FHLMC") securities and our investment in a resorts-related loan as described below.
+See Notes 7 and 8 in Part I, Item 1.
+"Financial Statements" for additional information.